Osama bin Laden: September 11 attacks

+Manhunt and activities after the September 11 attacks

 Bush administration

-Immediately after the September 11 attacks, US government officials named bin Laden and the al-Qaeda organization as the prime suspects and offered a reward of $25 million for information leading to his capture or death.
+In response to the attacks, the United States launched the war on terror to depose the Taliban regime in Afghanistan and capture al-Qaeda operatives, and several countries strengthened their anti-terrorism legislation to preclude future attacks.
+The CIA's Special Activities Division was given the lead in tracking down and killing or capturing Bin Laden.
+U.S. officials named Bin Laden and the al-Qaeda organization as the prime suspects and offered a reward of $25 million for information leading to his capture or death.
 On 13 July 2007, the Senate voted to double the reward to $50 million, although the amount was never changed.
 The Airline Pilots Association and the Air Transport Association offered an additional $2 million reward.

+While referring to Bin Laden in a CNN film clip on 17 September 2001, then-president George W. Bush stated, "I want justice.
+There is an old poster out west, as I recall, that said, 'Wanted: Dead or alive'".
+Subsequently, Bin Laden retreated further from public contact to avoid capture.
+Numerous speculative press reports were issued about his whereabouts or even death; some placed Bin Laden in different locations during overlapping time periods.